ndlib/bendo/architecture/api.md

 currently (March 2016) not enforced.)

-There is a slight difference between the `GET` and `HEAD` form of the requests: the `GET` request will retreive the item from tape if it is not already in bendo's cache, whereas the `HEAD` request will **not** retreive an item from tape.
-To force an item to be recalled from tape, but with no desire to read the content yet, use a GET request and then close the connection.
-The file will still be cached.
+There is a slight difference between the `GET` and `HEAD` form of the requests: a `GET` request will retrieve the item from tape if it is not already cached, whereas a `HEAD` request by default will not retrieve an item from tape.
+To force an item to be recalled from tape, but with no desire to read the content, use a `HEAD` request with the header `Request-Cache` set to any value.
+The file will then be cached in the background, and the `HEAD` request will return immediately.

-For a `GET`, the response will be either the content and a 200 status code, a 206 status if a range was requested.
-If the item doesn't exist or the path doesn't exit for the version specisified (not specisify a version defaults to the newest version) a 404 response is returned.
+For a `GET`, the response will be either the content and a 200 status code, a 206 status if a range was requested, or a 504 timeout error if recalling the file from tape took longer than 60 seconds.
+If the item doesn't exist or the path doesn't exit for the version specified (defaults to the newest version) a 404 response is returned.
 It the blob has been deleted a 410 status will be returned.

 Metadata for the given blob is returned in the response headers.
 Some metadata describes the blob itself, other metadata is runtime information about the